£

 Induction therapy aims to kill as many leukaemia cells in your blood and bone marrow as possible.
 It usually takes around one month.

-You'll be in hospital for this treatment and will have repeated infusions of chemotherapy spread over 5–10 days.
+You’ll be in hospital for this treatment and will have repeated infusions of chemotherapy spread over 5 to 10 days.
 The chemotherapy will damage your healthy blood cells as well as the leukaemia cells.
-After this treatment, it will take about three weeks for your healthy blood cells to grow back.
-You’ll probably stay in hospital during this time.
+You might need to go to different hospitals during your treatment.

-Once your normal blood cell counts have recovered, you’ll have blood and bone marrow samples taken, to check for leukaemia cells.
-If no leukaemia cells can be seen under the microscope, this means you are in remission, which is the first step towards curing AML.
+If less than 5 out of 100 (5%) of the cells in your bone marrow are leukaemia cells under the microscope, you are in remission.
+This is the first step towards curing AML.
 We explain more about what remission means on our page about measuring your response to treatment.

 If you do get into a remission after induction therapy, you’ll move on to consolidation therapy – explained next.